Brand Awareness - Explained

 Back to: MARKETING, SALES, ADVERTISING, & PR

-Brand Awareness Definition
+How does Brand Awareness Work?

 If a product or service is able to create more brand awareness, it will be converted into more sales and revenues for the company.
 A customer would like to buy a product or service that he or she is aware of rather than the unknown one.
 Lets take an example of soft drink sector.
 We all are familiar with giant brand names, Coca-Cola and Pepsi, who used the brand awareness strategy to distinguish their product from others.
 Had they not created brand awareness, they wont have been able to be recognized uniquely in the market.
 They have used several advertising and marketing techniques for promoting their brand among customers, and ultimately, enhancing their sales.
 If the strong firms are able to generate more brand awareness, then it can act as a barrier for other competitors to gain a higher market share.